Xx-william/Study-Notes/JavaScript/readme.md

-uiude#JavaScript Learning Notes
+#JavaScript Learning Notes
 - - - - -
 ##Execution Contexts and Lexical Environments

 - **this**
    In the inspector( in the navigator ) under the console window, we can type 'this'         to see all the global object.

 - **console.log()**